When can you work as an operator in the Netherlands?

 2. Register your company with KVK

 You must register your company in the Business Register of KVK.
-KVK passes on your details to the Tax Administration.
+KVK passes on your details to the Netherlands Tax Administration.
 You do not have to register your company separately with the tax authorities.
-If the Tax and Customs Administration records you as an entrepreneur for VAT, you will receive your turnover tax number and your VAT identification number (VAT ID).
+If the Tax Administration records you as an entrepreneur for VAT, you will receive your turnover tax number and your VAT identification number (VAT ID).

 3. Apply for a permit